impact-hiv/NepidemiX/doc/tutorial.rst

 #.
 Try around changing the states declared in the **MeanFieldStates** section.
 If you didn't do it from the start, append the general partial state **{}** to the list of mean field states.
 Run the simulation and look at the  resulting csv file.
 What is different?

 #.
 One can also define partial states matching just a subset of attribute values.
-Add the folowing mean field: **{status:(S,I)}**.
+Add the following mean field: **{status:(S,I)}**.
 Run the simulation and look at the results.
 What does this mean field represent?